Design Contract vs. Letter of Intent: Which One Do You Need?

 What is a Letter of Intent (LOI)?

-A Letter of Intent (LOI) is used when a client already has preliminary or full architectural plans, but additional time is needed to finalize the project cost before signing a construction contract.
+but additional time is needed to finalize the project cost before signing a construction contract.
 This agreement allows us to:

 - Conduct detailed estimating & bidding – We collect subcontractor and supplier quotes for accurate pricing.